Tragedy of the Guerry's wells

-The tragedy of the Guerry's wells designates the massacre of 36 Jews during the summer 1944 in Savigny-en-Septaine in France.
+The tragedy of the Guerry's wells designates the massacre of 36 Jews during the summer of 1944 in Savigny-en-Septaine in France.
 It is located at 47°02′07″N 02°31′26″E.

 History

 On July 21, 1944, men from the French milice led by Joseph Lécussan, and the Gestapo arrested 70 Jewish refugees.
 Most of them were from Alsace-Lorraine, but had managed to hide in Saint-Amand-Montrond and its surroundings since autumn of 1939.
 They lived there for five years in relative safety.

-On a farm, 36 persons where thrown in three different wells along with some stones in order to crush them alive.
+On a farm, 36 persons were thrown in three different wells along with some stones in order to crush them alive.
 The victims were men and women aged from 16 to 85.

 Only one man, Charles Krameisen, managed to survive and to crawl back alive from the well.
 After the Liberation, his testimony allowed the site of the massacre and the bodies of the victims to be found, on October 18, 1944.

 The event can be seen as an example among hundreds which bear witness to the atrocity of the Jewish genocide undertaken by the Nazis in France with the help of French militias.

 One of those responsible for the massacre was Pierre Paoli, a French agent of the SD of Bourges, acting under the orders of Friedrich Merdsche; he was condemned to death and executed in 1946.